52 Best Things to do in Taiwan & Reasons You Must Visit

 44. Nearby, you can buy traditional handmade umbrellas in the Hakka village of Meinong.

-46. At the lighthouse on the southern tip of Taiwan in Kenting National Park, Taiwan’s longest-running indie rock music festival Spring Scream takes places every year at the beginning of April, just when the weather is starting to get hot.
-This is truly one of the best things to do in Taiwan.
+46. At the lighthouse on the southern tip of Taiwan in Kenting National Park, Taiwan’s longest-running indie rock music festival Spring Scream takes place every year at the beginning of April, just when the weather is starting to get hot.
+This is truly one of the best things to do in Taiwan and a great way to learn about the Tawain music scene.

 47. The Penghu archipelago, halfway between Taiwan and China, has fishing villages, white sand beaches, and traditional Chinese courtyard homes constructed with coral and shells.